georgekakarlis/Jawbs/progress.md

  4. ⌛ make better hero component and slowly implement search functionality

  5. ⌛ just before search functionality -> Cache jobs!!

+ 6. ⌛ need to check dashboard page and drafts component.
+Also to implement api endpoint to handle the published jobs.